coverlet-coverage/coverlet/README.md

 ## Usage

-Coverlet deosn't require any additional setup other than including the NuGet package.
+Coverlet doesn't require any additional setup other than including the NuGet package.
 It integrates with the `dotnet test` infrastructure built into the .NET Core CLI and when enabled will automatically generate coverage results after tests are run.

 ### Code Coverage